bhabani535/assignments/README.md

-the first  assignment file is the web assignment2 submitted in time period
+the first  assignments.ipynb file is the web assignment2 submitted in time period